ZhengguoTan/publ_DeepDWI/ismrm/main.md

 ### Model Generalizability

 ![fig2](../origin/figures/fig2.png)
-> **Figure 2.**
-Comparison of two training strategies:
-(1) slice-by-slice training,
-where every slice is trained and tested individually;
-(2) single-slice training,
-where the unrolled ADMM model is trained on only one slice and tested on all remaining slices.
-The top-right image shows the absolute difference between the reconstructed diffusion-weighted images at the 10th diffusion direction between (1) and (2).
-The bottom panel plots the mean and standard deviation of the signal within yellow and green rectangles in the slide-by-slice training and the single-slice training, respectively.
-No major qualitative or quantitative difference can be seen between the two training strategies.
+> **Figure 2.** Comparison of two training strategies: (1) slice-by-slice training, where every slice is trained and tested individually; (2) single-slice training, where the unrolled ADMM model is trained on only one sliceand tested on all remaining slices.
+The top-right image shows the absolute difference between the reconstructed single-dir diffusion-weighted images between (1) and (2).
+The bottom panel plots the mean and standard deviation of the signal within color boxes in the two training strategies.
+No major qualitative or quantitative difference can be seen.

 Figure 2 demonstrates the generalizability of the proposed ADMM unrolling approach,